battistabiggio/battistabiggio.github.io/_pages/about.md

 <p>&nbsp;</p>

+**Positions held**
+- 2017-present: Tenure-track Assistant Professor, University of Cagliari, Italy
+- 2015-present: Co-founder and R&D manager of the spinoff company Pluribus One
+- 2010-2016: Postdoctoral Fellow, University of Cagliari, Italy
+- 2011: Visiting Researcher, University of Tuebingen, Germany

+**Education**
-**Short biography.** Battista Biggio received the MSc degree in Electronic Engineering, with honors, and the PhD in Electronic Engineering and Computer Science, respectively in 2006 and 2010, from the University of Cagliari (Italy).
+- Ph.D., Electronic Engineering and Computer Science, University of Cagliari, Italy, 2010
-Since 2007 he has been working for the Department of Electrical and Electronic Engineering of the same University, where he currently is an Assistant Professor.
-From May 12th, 2011 to November 12th, 2011,
-he visited the University of Tuebingen (Germany), and worked on the security of machine learning algorithms to contamination of training data.
+- M.Sc., Electronic Engineering, University of Cagliari, Italy, 2006 (with honors)
+- B.Sc., Electronic Engineering, University of Cagliari, Italy, 2004 (with honors)

 **Research interests.** Battista Biggio’s research over the past 15 years has addressed theoretical and methodological issues in the area of machine learning and pattern recognition, in the context of real-world applications, including spam filtering, intrusion and malware detection, and biometric recognition.
 He has provided pioneering contributions in the area of adversarial machine learning, demonstrating gradient-based evasion and poisoning attacks on machine-learning algorithms, and how to mitigate them, playing a leading role in the establishment and advancement of this research field.

-**Awards**
+**Awards and Honors**
 - 2022 ICML Test of Time Award for the paper: "Poisoning Attacks against Support Vector Machines" (published at ICML 2012).
+- 2021 NeurIPS Outstanding Reviewer Award (top 8% reviewers)
 - 2021 Best Paper Award and Pattern Recognition Medal for the paper: "Wild Patterns: Ten Years After the Rise of Adversarial Machine Learning" (published on Elsevier Pattern Recognition in 2018).
 - 2014 Premium Award for Best Paper in IET Biometrics journal: "Security Evaluation of Biometric Authentication Systems under Real Spoofing Attacks" (published on IET Biometrics in 2012).

-**Italian National Scientific Qualification.** Dr. Biggio obtained the Italian National Scientific Qualification for the role of Full Professor in Computer Engineering on July 30, 2020, and of Full Professor in Computer Science on April 29, 2021; and for the role of Associate Professor in Computer Engineering on April 04, 2017, and of Associate Professor in Computer Science on April 10, 2017.

-**Reviewer activity / memberships.** Dr. Biggio serves as a reviewer for several international conferences and journals, including Pattern Recognition and Pattern Recognition Letters.
-He is a Senior Member of the IEEE Institute of Electrical and Electronics Engineers (Computer Society, and Systems, Man, and Cybernetics Society), and of the Italian Group of Italian Researchers in Pattern Recognition (GIRPR/CVPL), affiliated to the International Association for Pattern Recognition.
-He was chair of the
-IAPR Technical Committee 1 on Statistical Pattern Recognition Techniques (2017-2020), and Associate Editor of
-IEEE Trans. on Neural Networks and Learning Systems, IEEE Computational Intelligence Magazine, and Int'l Journal of Machine Learning and Cybernetics.
-He is currently Associate Editor of the Elsevier Pattern Recognition journal.

-He has co-chaired and organized DLS (2020, 2019), AISec (2019, 2018, 2017), and S+SSPR (2020, 2018, 2016).
-He has also served as PC member for several conferences, including (but not limited to):
-- ICLR 2022, 2021;
-- CVPR 2020;
-- AAAI 2020, 2019;
-- WACV 2022;
-- IEEE Symp. on Security and Privacy 2022, 2021, 2020;
-- USENIX Sec.
-2022, 2021, 2020;
-- ACM CCS 2022;
-- IJCAI 2020, 2019, 2018;
-- NeurIPS 2022, 2021 (top reviewer), 2020, 2019;
-- ICML 2021, 2020, 2019;
-- ESANN 2019;
-- ICPR 2022 (Area Chair), 2018 (Area Chair).

-<p>&nbsp;</p>
-<p><a class="twitter-timeline" data-height="350" data-width="220" href="https://twitter.com/biggiobattista?ref_src=twsrc%5Etfw">Tweets by biggiobattista</a> </p>
+**National and International Acknowledgements**
+- 2020-2021: Italian National Scientific Qualification for Full Professor (ING-INF/05 and INF/01)
+- 2017: Italian National Scientific Qualification for Associate Professor (ING-INF/05 and INF/01)

+**Top Italian Scientists.** Dr. Biggio is one of the most cited [Italian computer scientists](https://topitalianscientists.org/tis/47934/Battista_Biggio_-_Top_Italian_Scientist_in_Computer_Sciences)

+**Top Scientists Ranking for Computer Science.** Dr. Biggio is in the [Top Scientists Ranking for Computer Science](https://research.com/u/battista-biggio)

+**Publications and Research Impact.** Dr. Biggio has published more than 90 papers in scientific journals and conferences, including top-tier conferences in machine learning (ICML, NeurIPS) and computer security (USENIX Sec., NDSS, IEEE Symp.
+S&P).
+His H-index is 41 and his papers collected more than 10,000 citations (according to Google Scholar, Mar.
+2022).
+Please refer to his [Google Scholar profile page](https://scholar.google.it/citations?user=OoUIOYwAAAAJ&hl=en), or to his [Scopus profile page](https://www.scopus.com/authid/detail.uri?authorId=23090165100) for the full list of publications.

+**Professional Activities**<br>
+_Advisory Board Memberships_
+- 2022: Advisory council member for Bosch AI Shield, Bosch Global Software Tech., India

+_Leadership in Scientific Associations_
+- 2018-2021: Chair of the IAPR TC1 on Statistical Pattern Recognition Techniques.

+_Society Memberships_
+- 2021-present:	Member of the [ELLIS Society](https://ellis.eu)
+- 2021-present: Elevated to ACM Senior Member
+- 2017-present: Elevated to the grade of IEEE Senior Member
+- 2016-present: Member of the Association for Computing Machinery (ACM)
+- 2014-present: Member of the AI*IA, Italian Association for Artificial Intelligence
+- 2013-present: Member of the IEEE Systems, Man and Cybernetics Society
+- 2008-present: Member of the Int'l Association for Pattern Recognition (IAPR)
+- 2007-present: Member of the Institute of Electrical and Electronics Engineers (IEEE)
+- 2007-present: Member of the IEEE Computer Society

+_Organizer/Chair of Programme/Technical Committees, Conferences and Workshops (2018-2022)_
+- 2022: Track chair for AI, Machine Learning for Pattern Analysis at ICPR, Montreal, Canada.
+- 2021: co-chair Joint IAPR Int'l Workshop S+SSPR, Padua, Italy.
+- 2020: Senior Program Chair, IJCAI-PRICAI, online event.
+- 2020: co-chair 3rd Deep Learning Security Workshop, San Francisco, California, USA.
+- 2019: co-chair 1st ICML Workshop on Synthetic Realities, Long Beach, California, USA.
+- 2018: co-chair 12th ACM Workshop on Artificial Intelligence & Security, London, UK.
+- 2018: co-chair Joint IAPR Int'l Workshop S+SSPR, Beijing, China.

+_Editorial Boards_
+- 2017-now: Associate Editor of Elsevier Pattern Recognition
+- 2019-2020: Associate Editor of IEEE Computational Intelligence Magazine
+- 2017-2019: Associate Editor of IEEE Transactions on Neural Networks and Learning Systems
+- 2017-2018: Associate Editor of Int'l Journal of Machine Learning and Cybernetics

+_Selected Programme/Technical Committee Memberships in Conferences and Workshops (2020-2022)_
+- 2022: 36th Conf.
+Neural Information Processing Systems (NeurIPS)
+- 2022: Int'l Conf.
+Machine Learning (ICML)
+- 2022: USENIX Security Symposium
+- 2022: ACM Conference on Computer and Communications Security (CCS)
+- 2022: 43rd IEEE Symp.
+Security & Privacy (SP)
+- 2021: IEEE Conf.
+Computer Vision and Pattern Recognition (CVPR)
+- 2021: 35th Conf.
+Neural Information Processing Systems (NeurIPS)
+- 2021: USENIX Security Symposium
+- 2021: Int'l Conf.
+Machine Learning (ICML)
+- 2021: Int'l Conf.
+Learning Representations (ICLR)
+- 2021: 42nd IEEE Symp.
+Security & Privacy (SP)
+- 2020: 41st IEEE Symp.
+Security & Privacy (SP)
+- 2020: 34th Conf.
+Neural Information Processing Systems (NeurIPS)